All versions of this manual

 • The upper part is where users can write their query using the graph query language.

-• The lower part is where users can see the results of their query.
+• The lower part is where users can preview the results of their query.

 Accessing the query editor